 Things to do outside of downtown Palm Springs

-The Palm Springs Aerial Tramway is technically outside of downtown but is a popular attraction.
-It is the world’s largest rotating tram car which will take you from the desert floor to the cooler heights of Mount San Jacinto State Park with stunning views along the way.
+The Palm Springs Aerial Tramway is technically outside of downtown, but it is a popular attraction.
+It is the world’s largest rotating tram car, which will take you from the desert floor to the cooler heights of Mount San Jacinto State Park with stunning views along the way.

 Once on top, you can go hiking, sip a cocktail at the lodge, and enjoy the fresh mountain air.